akakoom/MichLeo-Blog/_posts/2021-09-10-picture-test.md

 ![01](https://i.imgur.com/6c2q141.png){: .align-center}

 ### 日常型態
-The usual clothes are basically made of nano-machines, and when using nano-machines, they wear hoods to make the circuits glow, creating the impression that the use of nano-machines is controlled from the outside.{: .text-center}
+The usual clothes are basically made of nano-machines, and when using nano-machines, they wear hoods to make the circuits glow, creating the impression that the use of nano-machines is controlled from the outside.
+{: .text-center}

 The gumdrops of unknown origin and undetermined material and age appear in the body when it becomes a nano creature, and when it is taken out, it pretends to be made of polymerized nano particles and can eject many chains of nano machinery from it.
 ![02](https://i.imgur.com/e5d0MXA.png){: .align-center}